 A good number of my friends seek me out for car advice.
 That includes help understanding the finer points of leasing, what kind of vehicle to buy, thoughts on repairs (both from a DIY perspective and whether their repair shop was being honest) and actually working with them on a vehicle repair!
 I really enjoy being part of those conversations, so want to get more involved in a bigger way–sharing my tips on vehicle purchases (new and used), repairs you can tackle at home, vehicle customization tips and fun stories about the automotive hobby.

-I am a list guy, so most of my articles will be brief and orderly (not like this one!).
-I will share information and observations from my own experiences as well as others within the automotive community.
-More importantly, I welcome thoughts and questions from you at any point.
+Expect to read information and observations from my own experiences as well as others within the automotive community.
+Even more fun, I welcome thoughts and questions from you at any point.
 I appreciate and enjoy the interactions (and banter) these discussions can take on.

 Thank you for joining me on this journey!